 Whether or not we obtain FDA approval for a product, we must obtain the requisite approvals from regulatory authorities in non-U.S. countries prior to the commencement of clinical trials or marketing of the product in those countries.
 Moreover, the time required to obtain approval in other countries and jurisdictions might differ from and be longer than that required to obtain FDA approval.
 Regulatory approval in one country or jurisdiction does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country or jurisdiction may negatively impact the regulatory process in others.
-It is also not yet clear how the United Kingdom's withdrawal from the European Union will affect the approval of medicinal products in the UK.

-Certain countries outside of the United States have a process that requires the submission of a clinical trial application much like an IND prior to the commencement of human clinical trials.
-In Europe, for example, a clinical trial authorization, or CTA, must be submitted to the competent national health authority and to independent ethics committees in each country in which a company plans to conduct clinical trials.
+Certain countries outside of the United States have a process that requires the submission of a CTA much like an IND prior to the commencement of human clinical trials.
+In Europe, for example, a CTA must be submitted to the competent national health authority and to independent ethics committees in each country in which a company plans to conduct clinical trials.
 Once the CTA is approved in accordance with a country's requirements, clinical trials may proceed in that country.

 The requirements and process governing the conduct of clinical trials, product licensing, pricing and reimbursement vary from country to country, even though there is already some degree of legal harmonization in the E.U. member states resulting from the national implementation of underlying E.U. legislation.
 In all cases, the clinical trials are conducted in accordance with GCP and other applicable regulatory requirements.
+The Clinical Trials Regulation (Regulation (E.U.)
+536/2014) will harmonize the assessment and supervision processes for clinical trials throughout the E.U. and when it comes in to force on January 31, 2022, it will repeal the existing E.U.
+Clinical Trials Directive (EC) 2001/20/EC and national legislation that was put in place to implement the Directive.